 How can you brighten someone’s day with a little laughter?

 When were some times you and your team laugh at work?

 What can you do to encourage laughter in the workplace?

-Sometimes in our careers, we have all worked with someone who was unprofessional.
-They may come across, like they don’t care, or don’t even know how to behave in a professional setting, or don’t even realize their behavior is unprofessional.
+Sometimes in our careers, we have all worked with someone unprofessional.
+They may come across like they don’t care, don’t even know how to behave in a professional setting, or even realize their behavior is unprofessional.
 How do most people usually respond?
 Avoidance!
 They would rather avoid the situation instead of addressing the unprofessionalism.
-Why? because it is uncomfortable.
-There are a lot of supervisors whether new or experienced that shy away from confrontation thinking that the behavior will go away.
-However, in most cases, the behavior gets worse, because it’s not dealt with.
+Why?
+Because it is uncomfortable.
+Whether new or experienced, many supervisors shy away from confrontation, thinking that the behavior will go away.
+However, in most cases, the behavior gets worse when it’s not dealt with and continues.

 Is there a way to help or mentor them?

 Yes, of course, there is, by addressing the behavior.
 People can’t change if they don’t know their behavior is displeasing.

 🦋 Calmly explain to the unprofessional person how to be treated with respect.
 Give an example of what is respectful and courteous.

 “When you roll your eyes at me while I am speaking to you, this makes me feel disrespected. ”